-Discovery involves a comprehensive analysis of the participant in relation to the following:
+Discovery involves a comprehensive analysis of the participant in relation to the following: • Strongest interests toward one or more specific aspects of the labor market;

-- Strongest interests toward one or more specific aspects of the labor market; - Skills, strengths and other contributions likely to be valuable to employers or valuable to the community if offered through self-employment; and - Conditions necessary for successful employment or self-employment.
+• Skills, strengths and other contributions likely to be valuable to employers or valuable to the community if offered through self-employment; and

+• Conditions necessary for successful employment or self-employment.

 Discovery includes the following activities: observation of the participant in familiar places and activities, interviews with family, friends and others who know the participant well, observation of the participant in an unfamiliar place and activity, identification of the participant's strong interests and existing strengths and skills that are transferable to individualized integrated employment or self-employment.
-Discovery also involves identification of conditions for success based on experience shared by the participant and others who know the participant well, and observation of the participant during the Discovery process.
-The information developed through Discovery allows for activities of typical life to be translated into possibilities for individualized competitive integrated employment or self-employment.
+Discovery also involves identification of the participant during the Discovery process.
+The information developed through Discovery allows for activities of typical life to be translated into possibilities for individualized competitive integrated employment.